What Is Direct Mail Marketing & How It Works

 |

-Canva is an all-in-one solution for designing direct mailers, but it isn’t your only option for imagery.
-See our list of the best places to get images for website design and marketing materials, from postcards to brochures, fliers, menus, and more.
+Canva is a great solution for designing impactful direct mailers, but it isn’t your only option for imagery.
+See our list of the best places to get images for website design.
+Need ideas for formats or creatives?
+Take a look at our article ”24 Effective Marketing Materials for Small Business,” with examples of print materials from postcards to brochures, fliers, menus, and more.

 Top Services for Printing & Mailing Campaigns

 We’ve done a lot of research into which are the best direct mail services for small businesses.
-You can read our full guide for more options, but the three services below are some of our top picks.
-They’re affordable, easy to use, and have value-adds like online design tools, templates, and in-house mailing services.
+You can read our full guide for more options, and general pricing guidelines, but the three services below are some of our top picks.
+They’re affordable, easy to use, and VistaPrint and PostcardMania have value-added features like online design tools, templates, and in-house mailing services.

 Best For: Designing and printing mailers | Best For: Automated direct mail marketing campaigns | Best For: EDDM campaigns |